rowanmoxley/Wage-Convergence-in-Heckscher-Ohlin-Framework/README.md

 2. ACF/PACF of both series (highly persistent, 8+ lags show autocorrelation),
 3. Ljung-Box tests (reject at all lags),
 4. Dickey-Fuller + Koyck geometric distributed lag-form augmented Dickey-Fuller for unit root behavior (rejected),
-5. Augmented Dickey-Fuller on cointegration difference term + Engle-Grander test for cointegration (failed to reject).
+5. Augmented Dickey-Fuller on cointegration difference term + Engle-Granger test for cointegration (failed to reject).

 ## Conclusion from tests
 Two I(1) series spawning a spurious colinear relationship.
 Remedy: Apply differencing and Prais-Winsten/Chochrane-Orcutt FGLS if estimates hold, then HAC errors to account for heteroskedasticity/autocorrelation.